 Therefore it is important to equally focus on attracting buyers.
-Buyers want a good choice of products, but most of all they want to be sure that the products are genuine and that they will get what they pay for.
+Buyers want a good choice of products, but most of all, they want to be sure that the products are genuine and that they will get what they pay for.

-Which leads us to the issue of trust.
+This leads us to the issue of trust.

 It goes without saying that you need to vet your sellers thoroughly as fraud is rife on the internet.

-It is therefore important that you show that your sellers are vetted and trustworthy, for example through reviews by other customers.
+It is therefore important that you show that your sellers are vetted and trustworthy, for example, through reviews by other customers.

 But it is equally important to provide an easy and hassle-free recourse for buyers.
-For example, they will expect a return and money-back process inline with standard eCommerce practices from you (not the seller).
+For example, they will expect a return and money-back process in line with standard eCommerce practices from you (not the seller).

 In the early days, a tech company could get away with claiming to be “just a platform” and take no responsibility for any content or users on it.